-When considering a divorce, many people have questions about the timeline.
+When considering how someone files for divorce in Florida, many people have questions about the timeline.
 How long will the divorce take?
 Do we have to wait a certain amount of time before we see the judge?
 I hired an attorney, but nothing seems to be started, yet, what’s the hold up?
 I hope to answer some of these questions so that you can have a better understanding of the overall process.

 A divorce begins when the Petition for Dissolution of Marriage is filed.
 A divorce does not begin when an attorney is retained or hired.
 The attorney needs time to evaluate the best way to approach your case specifically.

 The wording of the Petition is important, so while the attorney is working on creating this document, from which the divorce will begin, there will be a period of time between hiring the attorney and the filing of the Petition.
 This timeframe varies on the complexity of the issues involved in the case.
 An attorney might begin writing the Petition, and realize she needs more information.
 At that point, the attorney needs to contact you, either directly or indirectly through the office staff.
 You will need to be honest with the attorney, and the staff, in order to make the process flow smoothly.

 Once the Petition is complete, the attorney might have you review it prior to filing, in some cases